Vanderes/SAR/specs/specTask3.md

-# Specification for an event-based version
+# Specification for an thread-event mixed version
 ### Overview:

 *A module for enabling non-blocking communication between brokers.*